402-wtf/k8s-baremetal-launchpad/README.md

 This repo provides the base configuration for a cluster using Talos Linux and Sidero Metal on on-prem hardware.

+This project is setup to optionally install:

+* ArgoCD
+* MetalLB
+* Traefik
+* ExternalDNS

 ## Assumptions

 * We assume the Kubernetes cluster has been setup outside of this setup.